Asian stocks mixed after Wall St rebound breaks 3-day slump

 BANGKOK (AP) — Asian shares were mixed Friday after a rebound on Wall Street broke a three-day losing streak.

-Benchmarks rose in Tokyo, Taipei and Singapore but fell in Hong Kong and Shanghai.
+Benchmarks rose in Tokyo, Taipei and Sydney but fell in Hong Kong and Shanghai.

 Investors were encouraged by the latest U.S. jobs data showing fewer Americans filing for unemployment benefits, another sign that the economic recovery is underway.